General Wayne A. Downing Peoria International Airport

 VFR

-General Wayne A. Downing Peoria International Airport is currently reporting visual flight rules (VFR) conditions with clear skies and 10 SM visibility.
+General Wayne A. Downing Peoria International Airport is currently reporting visual flight rules (VFR) conditions with scattered clouds at 3,700 feet and 10 SM visibility.

 Wind Analysis